 Search ITunes and Google play to find an app that is age appropriate for your child.
 Apps are great because they allow your child to learn without wasting paper.
 Give some a try to determine which one you like best.

 Board games are another fun way to implement learning into your child’s day.
 There are plenty of board games that are designed for preschoolers.
 Here are a few ideas, Candy Land, Chutes n Ladders, Trouble, Hi Ho Cherry – O aff link), and The Lady Bug Game.

 ABC Mouse is a excellent program that can get your child learning.
 Kids are more open to learning if they are having fun.
-This program is a a full preschool curriculum that is highly recommended by teachers and it is even used in classrooms too.
-It is a subscription based online program or you can download on IOS.
-Claim your free month subscription below.
+This program is a full preschool curriculum that is highly recommended by teachers and it is even used in classrooms too.
+It is a subscription-based online program or you can download on IOS.
+Claim your free one-month subscription below.